-The sensor minimum reported distance is 30-cm (11.8 inches).
-However, the HRLV-MaxSonar-EZ will range and report targets to within 1-mm of the front sensor face.
-Large targets closer than 30-cm will typically range as 300-mm.
+The sensor minimum reported distance is 30-cm (11.8-inches).
+The HRLV-MaxSonar-EZ will detect targets to within 1mm of the front sensor face.
+Targets closer than 30-cm will typically range as 300-mm.
+Targets that are small and irregular may have inconsistent performance below 30-cm.